 Albita 2015 is pretty strong-willed stuff.
 It wafts prodigously out of the glass with raisined, resinous aromas, and a herbal, earthy note that reminds me a little of some Georgian qvevri wines.
 There’s loads of depth and flavour, also a real feeling of heat – of baked fruit and sun.
 The bottle claims 12.5% ABV, but the power of this wine suggests something much higher.
 That said there is a hint of citrus, and a nice saltiness which keeps the wine in balance – almost suggesting sherry, but with far less oxidative character.

 Pepe gave me this technical information about the wine: “This wine has 30 days in skin contact in fiber tank.
 For 2016 harvest we cut less mature, extend to 60 days and use oak very – very used.” – so of course now I’m dying to taste the 2016 as well.

 I haven’t yet fallen in love with Albita, but I do keep going back for another sip – it is beguiling, characterful stuff.
 A bit of a “vino di meditazione” as the Italians say, which I sometimes think just means it’s hard to drink a whole glass.
 Elegant?
 No. Fascinating?
 Utterly.

-I must thank my Polish friend Jerzy Maslanka – engineer, wine importer to Canada and long-time reader of this blog.
+I have to thank Jerzy Maslanka – engineer, wine importer to Canada and long-time reader of this blog.
 He introduced me to this wine, and set off a train of events which resulted in a bottle making its way across two continents to arrive here in Amsterdam.
 It doesn’t get any more international than that.